youngfran/virus_host_predict/README.md

 ## Code
 Contains the notebooks used to train and test the different datasets.
-The  run_Bact_DNA.ipynb notebook contains the best annotations.
+The  run_TrainTest.ipynb notebook contains the best annotations. (select which datasets to run)
 Each notebook generates one csv file in the results folder.

 ### Mylibs